 With the file transfer feature, you can transfer files between the client system and a remote desktop or published application.

-A Horizon administrator can configure the ability to allow, disallow, or allow in one direction only, the transfer of files by modifying the Configure file transfer group policy setting for VMware Blast.
-This group policy setting has the following values.
+A Horizon administrator can configure the ability to allow, disallow, or allow in one direction only, the transfer of files.
+The default is upload only.

 This feature has the following limitations.

 - You can download files up to 500 MB and upload files up to 2 GB.

 - For 32-bit Internet Explorer 11, downloading a file larger than 300 MB might not work.
 To resolve the issue, run Internet Explorer 11 in 64-bit mode.

 - You cannot download or upload folders or files that have a size of zero.

 - Safari on iOS, and Safari 8, do not support upload or download.
 Safari 9 and later do not support download.